-“I think in Vancouver at least, to-go cocktails are starting to have their heyday,” says Andrew Wong, premium bartender at H Tasting Lounge at The Westin Bayshore.
+“I think in Vancouver at least, to-go cocktails are starting to have their heyday,” says Andrew Kong, premium bartender at H Tasting Lounge at The Westin Bayshore.
 “The pandemic has forced a lot of restaurants and bars to start serving cocktails differently, so things that travel are appearing more and more.”

 3. Lower-proof cocktails

-“I personally think people are very much getting on the bandwagon of non-alcoholic and low-ABV cocktails,” says Wong.
+“I personally think people are very much getting on the bandwagon of non-alcoholic and low-ABV cocktails,” says Kong.
 “I think a lot of bars should start thinking about their non-alcoholic selections with as much thought as their regular cocktail menu.”

 The sober curious are finally being served more than cranberry-sodas, thanks to zero-proof spirits like Seedlip, Sobrii and Lumette!
 And for those who just want to drink a little less, lower-proof vermouths and amaros are replacing traditional base spirits in cocktails.

-“You see the rise of amari with the low-ABV cocktails such as the Bicicletta, Sbagliato, Americano and Aperol Spritz,” Wong says.
+“You see the rise of amari with the low-ABV cocktails such as the Bicicletta, Sbagliato, Americano and Aperol Spritz,” Kong says.
 “It allows people to enjoy multiple drinks over longer periods of time without getting intoxicated or over-drinking.”

 4. Retro drinks